University of Michigan Statement on Stewardship

 - Learning, following and upholding the University's policies in human resource management, diversity and affirmative action, including applicable external policies, and governmental and regulatory requirements.

 - Maintaining high ethical standards and demonstrating integrity, honesty and trustworthiness in all that you do as a representative of the University.

-- Respecting the academic and scholarly mission of the University as well as the diverse contributions of each employee that, directly or indirectly, help the University achieve its mission.
+- Respecting the University’s academic, research, patient care and service missions, as well as the diverse contributions of each employee that, directly or indirectly, help the University achieve its mission.

 - Creating a positive and healthy work environment that will foster creativity, teamwork, collaboration and productivity among members of the University community.

 - Treating all with respect, courtesy and dignity, understanding that collaboration, communication and collegiality are essential to a respectful, safe and civil workplace strengthened by trust and accountability.

 - Role-modeling university expectations to report suspected criminal activity.
 Encouraging open lines of communication to ensure all members of the community feel comfortable reporting.
 Prohibiting any retaliation for making a report.